 What Causes a Termite Infestation?

 Before we treat a termite infestation, we like to assess how the termites arrived there in the first place so we can advise you on how to discourage them from coming back.
-From removing moisture away from your home to ensuring your home is tightly insulated, there are simple things you can do to help keep termites off of your property.
+From removing moisture away from your home to having an annual termite inspection, there are simple things you can do to help keep termites off of your property.
 Let’s dive into those reasons now.
 A termite infestation in or around your home may be caused by the following:

 A termite infestation shown by rotted wood.